Holland, Michigan: Music

+Sports

 Government

 The City of Holland uses a council/manager form of government.
 The day-to-day operations of the city are under the supervision of the city manager and their staff.
 The city manager is responsible for selecting all department heads, preparation of the budget and supervision of all employees through their appointments.

 The city manager serves at the direction of the mayor and city council which are elected positions.
 The current city manager is Keith Van Beek, former Ottawa County deputy county administrator, who was appointed in February 2018 by the city council.
-Soren Wolff served as the city manager from 1988 until his retirement in the Fall 2011.
-Soren previously served the city as assistant city manager in the mid-1970s and had a street named after him near Fairbanks Avenue and 13th Street, which is the main entrance to Smallenburg Park and many of Hope College's athletic facilities.
-The current assistant city manager is Matt VanDyken, the former IT director for the city.

 Holland's city charter requires a mayor and eight city council members.
 The mayor serves a two-year term, and two at-large council members and six ward council members each serve four-year terms.

 The current mayor is Nathan Bocks, a local attorney elected in November 2019.